 WELCOME to The Word Studio.
-Founder Janet Benton has over 30 years of experience as a professional writer and editor and 20 as a teacher of writing.
-Her mission is to craft powerful communications and to give others the tools, awareness, and support to do the same.
+Founder Janet Benton has over 30 years' experience as a professional writer and editor and 20 as a teacher of writing.

-A short story is out in SWITCHBACK, the online literary magazine of the University of San Francisco's MFA Program.
-They've nominated it for a Pushcart Prize.
-It's called "Instructions for Failure."
+- A short story in SWITCHBACK, the online literary magazine of the University of San Francisco's MFA Program, was nominated for a 2013 Pushcart Prize.
+See "Instructions for Failure."

 - A second story, "For Objects Do Sustain," was nominated for a 2014 Pushcart Prize by the Green Hills Literary Lantern.